 What to do?
 Well, as David Lankes tells us in The Atlas of New Librarianship, every librarian has the same mission – to improve society by facilitating knowledge creation in our communities.
 How could I improve society when kids weren’t coming by the library as much?
-That’s when I created my speakers’ series.
+That’s when I created my speaker series.

 My new library is blessed with a very large classroom with flexible furniture.
 Hume-Fogg has one lunch for all grade levels.
 So I decided to invite a lunch speaker about once a week, although sometimes it ends up being more frequent depending on when people can schedule to come.

-Usually, about 20 or so kids show up for these lunch and learns.
+Usually, about 20 or so kids show up for these lunch-and-learns.
 And finding speakers has been really easy!
-We’ve had a lot of great ones: former TN Governor Bredesen, Justice Richard Dinkins, Lawyer Abby Rubenfeld, Southern Environmental Law Center Managing Attorney Anne Davis, local rapper and Hume-Fogg alum Starlito, grammy award winner and Hume-Fogg alum Street Symphony, among others.
+We’ve had a lot of great ones: former TN Governor Bredesen, Justice Richard Dinkins, Lawyer Abby Rubenfeld, Southern Environmental Law Center Managing Attorney Anne Davis, local rapper and Hume-Fogg alum Starlito, Grammy Award-winner and Hume-Fogg alum Street Symphony, among others.